karikera/ftp-kr/README.md

 ### 0.0.4

+* Fix init command not found error (npm package dependency error)
 * Fix init command error when not exists .vscode folder
-* Fix init command not found error (npm package dependency error)
+* Fix ignorePath error of init command when use twice
+* Fix download all command
+* Decide to use MIT license

 **Enjoy!**